AdrianSkar/301-days-of-code/log_code_more.md

 _I know I'll have reached my "code more" goal_ when I finally land that job.

-_My top three assumptions for reaching my goal are_ that I'll have enough time, energy and motivation to do so
+_My top three assumptions for reaching my goal are_ that I'll have enough time, energy and motivation to do so.

 _Of these assumptions, my riskiest is_ time, I'm working part-time and also taking care of things at home so spare time is really scarce.

 _When I think about my riskiest assumption, three possible root causes are_ work, chores and relatives.
 They really need their own chunk of time and neglecting any can result in pretty negative consequences.

-_3 ways I might address these root causes are_ chunking small tasks together so they don't take attention and time later on, relying more on others to do common tasks and chores and managing work (as much as I can) in a manner that I can give more priority to coding, even if that means earning a little less.
+_3 ways I might address these root causes are_ chunking small tasks together so they don't take attention and time later on, relying more on others to do common tasks and chores, and managing work (as much as I can) in a manner that I can give more priority to coding, even if that means earning a little less.

 _Of these, the biggest cause that's worth tackling first is_ relying more on others.
-Financially I can't take much time from work and I think I have relatively strong time management skills but I don't usually ask for help when it comes to other tasks and chores.
+Financially, I can't take much time from work and I think I have relatively strong time management skills but I don't usually ask for help when it comes to other tasks and chores.

 ---